Roberto Rossellini

 1. Rome, Open City (1945)

 One of the most important films ever made, "Rome, Open City" was Roberto Rossellini's letter to the world about the trauma and horror of Nazi occupied Italy.
-If Luchino Visconti's 1943 film "Ossessione" lay the groundworks for the Italian neo-realist film movement, then "Rome, Open City" cemented it as one of the most significant film movements in history.
+If Luchino Visconti's 1943 film "Ossessione" laid the groundwork for the Italian neo-realist film movement, then "Rome, Open City" cemented it as one of the most significant film movements in history.
 The starkness of the film's themes and visual cinematography lays bare not only the uncomfortable truths of fascist oppression, but also lays bare the human soul of its characters.
 In moments of great strife and horror, these characters are able to define themselves.
-Their true nature is revealed through their integrity of cowardice.
+Their true nature is revealed through either their integrity or cowardice.
 The tragedy of their story does not go to waste, nor does the tragedy of the real victims of this trauma.
 Rather, "Rome, Open City" becomes one of the most important documents of the war.
 Despite its fictional characters, it iterates the true heroism and integrity of the real victims who gave their life for their fellow citizen.
 The results are stark, the emotions are felt, and the film (along with its characters) are open and real.

 Comments